The Tissue Viability Service is a nurse-led specialist support and advisory service.

 - Are concerned about a rapidly deteriorating wound despite treatment

-- Notice damage to you skin caused by prolonged periods of sitting or lying down known as pressure damage.
+- Notice damage to your skin caused by prolonged periods of sitting or lying down known as pressure damage.
 For example: sore or painful, red or black areas of skin over vulnerable areas such as bony prominences.

 Referral Process